open-telemetry/oteps/text/0089-metrics-views-api.md

 We require aggregations to be mergeable so that they produce the same results regardless of the collection interval, or the number of collection events per export interval.

 ### Aggregating across label keys

 Every measurement is associated with a _LabelSet_, a set of key-value pairs that describes the environment in which the measurement was captured.
 Label keys and values may be extracted from the [correlation context](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/api-correlationcontext.md) at the time of measurement.
 They may also be set by the user [at the time of measurement](https://github.com/open-telemetry/opentelemetry-specification/blob/f4aeb318a5b77c9c39132a8cbc5d995e222d124f/specification/api-metrics-user.md#direct-instrument-calling-convention) or at the time at which [the metric instrument is bound](https://github.com/open-telemetry/opentelemetry-specification/blob/f4aeb318a5b77c9c39132a8cbc5d995e222d124f/specification/api-metrics-user.md#bound-instrument-calling-convention).

-In each collection interval, measurements with the same labelset are aggregated together.
+For each registered view, in each collection interval, measurements with the same labelset are aggregated together.
-In effect, there is a single Aggregator for each unique labelset.

 The view API should allow the user to specify the set of label keys to track for a given view.
 Other label keys should be dropped before aggregation.
 By default, if the user doesn't specify a set of label keys to track, the aggregator should record all label keys.

-These options correspond with the "defaultkeys" and "ungrouped" integrators described in [opentelemetry-specification#347](https://github.com/open-telemetry/opentelemetry-specification/pull/347).
+Users have three options to configure a view's label keys:

+1. Record all label keys.
+    This is the default option, and the behavior of the "defaultkeys" integrator in opentelemetry-specification#347.
+2. Specify a set of label keys to track at view creation time, and drop other keys from the labelsets of recorded measurements before aggregating.
+    This is the behavior of the "ungrouped" integrator in opentelemetry-specification#347.
+3. Drop all label keys, and aggregate all measurements from the metric instrument together regardless of their labelsets.
+    This is equivalent to using an empty list with option 2.

 Because we don't require the user to specify the set of label keys up front, and because we don't prevent users from recording measurements with missing labels in the API, some label values may be undefined.
 Aggregators should preserve undefined label values, and exporters may convert them as required by the backend.